cardstack/cardstack/packages/hub/README.md

 Documentation on how to create migration scripts is available at https://salsita.github.io/node-pg-migrate/#/migrations

+After you have completed running your new DB migration script, update Prisma’s schema and client:

+    yarn run prisma db pull
+    yarn run prisma generate

-After you have completed running your new DB migration script create a pg_dump of the DB in the `config/structure.sql` file using:
+And create a pg_dump of the DB in the `config/structure.sql` file using:

     node dist/hub.js db dump